Aorimn/dislocker/INSTALL.md

 For Debian-like:

-- aptitude install gcc cmake make libfuse-dev libpolarssl-dev ruby-dev
+- `aptitude install gcc cmake make libfuse-dev libpolarssl-dev ruby-dev`

 For Fedora-like:

-- dnf install gcc cmake make fuse-devel mbedtls-devel ruby-devel rubypick
+- `dnf install gcc cmake make fuse-devel mbedtls-devel ruby-devel rubypick`

-Alternatively, running "dnf install dislocker fuse-dislocker" to use the already existing RPM packages in Fedora could be a clever idea.
+Alternatively, running `dnf install dislocker fuse-dislocker` to use the already existing RPM packages in Fedora could be a clever idea.

 For RHEL-like (including CentOS Scientific Linux):

-- yum install gcc cmake make fuse-devel mbedtls-devel ruby-devel /usr/bin/ruby
+- `yum install gcc cmake make fuse-devel mbedtls-devel ruby-devel /usr/bin/ruby`

-Alternatively, running "yum install dislocker fuse-dislocker" to use the already existing RPM packages in EPEL could be a clever idea.
+Alternatively, running `yum install dislocker fuse-dislocker` to use the already existing RPM packages in EPEL could be a clever idea.

 For FreeBSD:

-- pkg install cmake gmake fusefs-libs polarssl
+- `pkg install cmake gmake fusefs-libs polarssl`

 For OSX: Follow the instructions in the next section.